Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 22

-You need to recommend Azure Synapse pools to meet the following requirements:
+You need to recommend **Azure Synapse pools** to meet the following requirements:

-- Ingest data from Data Lake Storage into hash-distributed tables.
+- Ingest data from **Data Lake Storage into hash-distributed tables**.

 **A dedicated SQL pool** ✅

-- Implement query, and update data in Delta Lake.
+- **Implement query, and update data in Delta Lake.**

 **A serverless Apache Spark pool**   ✅